 Any bicycle considered to be an Abandoned Bicycle will be impounded in order to maintain adequate, safe, and accessible bicycle parking.
 All removed bicycles will remain in storage for a period of 90 days, during which time they may be claimed by their owner.
 Should a bicycle not be claimed within the 90 days allotted, it will be donated or recycled.

-Bicycle sweeps will take place approximately three times a year.
+Bicycle sweeps will take place approximately twice a year.

 Read the complete Abandoned Bicycle Procedure (PDF - 256 KB)

 If your bike has been tagged or removed,

 please visit a Concordia Security Desk or call 514-848-2424, 3717

 Concordia Cycling is an association grouping all the undergraduate cycling enthusiasts of Concordia.
 The main goal of the club is to provide a safe and friendly environment for weekly organized rides opened to all.

 Right to Move is a non-profit organization that was started in the spring of 1997 by a group who believed bicycles are a form of transportation that should be available to all, regardless of gender, age, wealth or ethnicity.

 Le Petit Vélo Rouge (LPVR) is a collectively run campus and community bike organization in Montreal.
 The organization was founded in 2010 with the short-term goal of repairing used bicycles for sale to students at Concordia and across Montreal campuses.
 Our long term goal of the project is to be a community focused bicycle repair shop at the Loyola campus.

 Montreal has one of the finest and affordable public transportation networks in North America - buses, metros and trains link the University to the rest of the metropolitan area, Laval, the West Island and the North and South shores.